 When the system needs to be shutdown for extended periods of time, the boiler and all system piping should be drained.
-The gas supply should then be disconnected from the boiler.
+The power and gas supply should then be disconnected from the boiler.
 Freezing damage may occur if there is water remaining in the boiler or system piping.
 The plumbing lines should also be blown out via compressed air.
-It is more effective to use the scale's automatic flash mode (see section "14.2 Flush the CH Plumbing System").